hashicorp/terraform-website/content/source/docs/enterprise/api/account.md

 -> **Note**: These API endpoints are in beta and are subject to change.

 Account represents the current user interacting with Terraform.
+It returns the same type of object as the [Users](./users.html) API, but also includes an email address, which is hidden when viewing info about other users.

 ## Get your account details